 Because the incoming value and return type are both object, you will have to do some casting and/or parsing with the accompanying error handling.
 So, the first thing I try to do is figure out if it is the enum we’re after and if so, what it’s value is.
 In any case where I cannot determine the value, I just return to the default black color.
-Like I have mentioned, the ConvertBack is not implemented right now.
+Like I have mentioned, the ConvertBack is not implemented as per the IValueConverter right now.
 But if there was a use-case for it, just implement an inverse of the Convert method implementation.

 Implementing the UI

 Finally, to tie it to the UI we will declare the converter on the page and use it in our binding.
 Any bindable property can make use of a value converter.